 As an investor and philanthropist, you are in good company.
 According to Giving USA 2020: The Annual Report on Philanthropy for the Year 2019, people and organizations gave close to $450 billion to charity in 2019.
 In addition, there is a growing number of opportunities to align your charitable giving to your personal goals and values.
-According to the Internal Revenue Service Data Book, there were close to 1.33 million religious, charitable, and similar organizations in the U.S. for fiscal year 2018 compared to 516,000 in 1991.
+According to the Internal Revenue Service Data Book, there were close to 1.365 million religious, charitable, and similar organizations in the U.S. for fiscal year 2019 compared to 516,000 in 1991.

 The growth in this area ties to an increasing desire among donors to be more strategic in aligning charitable giving to personal goals and values.
 Forming an Intentional Giving Plan—rather than solely responding to charitable requests—may allow you to have a greater impact on the organizations doing the work that matters most to you.
 Here are five steps.

 1. Engage your team early

 But how do you start the process toward intentional giving?
 Start by working with your financial team to understand prior giving motivations.

 “Many people respond to requests for donations without thinking about whether the gifts they make are really aligned with the causes they care most about,” says Beth Renner, National Director of Wells Fargo Philanthropic Services.
 “At Wells Fargo Private Bank, your relationship team can help you look at your giving history to see how it aligns with your personal values—and help you see where you might make changes so that your giving goes to causes you really care about.”

 In addition to weighing your giving against your values, you also want to consider other goals.
 Your charity of choice will obviously benefit from your gift, but what personal objectives do you want your gift to meet?
 Are you looking for a tax benefit?
 Do you want recognition or anonymity?
 Are you interested in creating a legacy?
 This information will help drive the decisions in the next steps in your plan.